iSerter/book-summaries/README.md

-# book-summaries
+# Book Summaries
-Copy/pasting JSON summaries from ChatGPT 4.
+Copy/pasting JSON summaries from ChatGPT 4 (while learning how to get better summaries).
 I may turn them into infographics at some point.